BenLeaver/FPL-Prediction-AI/README.md

 `preprocess_training.py` - Removes columns `first_name`, `second_name` and `year` that should not be used for training the model.
 Replaces element type with a corresponding integer e.g 'GK' -> 0, 'FWD' -> 3.
 Replaces any missing values which may occur in the previous season columns with the mean.

 `random_forest_regressor.py` - Splits training data into 80% train and 20% test.
 Fits a RandomForestRegressor model with the training data.
 Is then evaluated using the Mean Squared Error and R^2 Score.
-Then saves the model (file size was too large to upload to GitHub).
+Then saves the model.

 `predict_total_points.py` - An implementation of using the AI to predict total points.
 I used this to test using the model (trained on 2023-24 data) to predict data from 2021-22 and 2022-23 seasons, but this can be updated as required e.g, you train it on all three previously mentioned seasons and use it to predict the 2024-25 season.